jleo3/bdd_ga/01_slides/slides/slides.md

 ##Agenda
+* Initial Q&A - Where are you now?
 * Rant, rave, make dramatic hand gestures
-* Calmly test drive something
+* Calmly test drive something (code along)
-* Instruct where to learn more
+* BDD something slightly more interesting
+* Retrospective - What went well?
+What didn't go so well?
+What can I improve?

 ---